 - Neurotransmitter imbalance (especially gamma-aminobutyric acid, GABA, which regulates nerve impulses)

-What is Parkinson’s Disease Tremor?
+What is Parkinson’s Tremor?

 Parkinson’s disease is a progressive, chronic, and degenerative brain disorder that impairs muscle control, balance, and movement.
 It results in the deterioration of the cells in substantia nigra (in the basal ganglia).
 It disrupts the brain’s ability to produce dopamine, the happy hormone.
 As the disease progresses, the neurons in the brain completely deteriorate.